-That is one of the emotionally or spiritually harmful results of anxiety – it can cause you to be overly critical of your life, to doubt yourself, your talents and how you’re expressing them.
+That is one of the emotionally or spiritually harmful results of anxiety – it can possibly cause you to be overly critical of your life, to doubt yourself and your talents, and how you’re expressing them.

 She recalled about meeting him the first time, “I was so shy I could hardly speak.
 I kept feeling like I was going to vomit: I had heard how brilliant Iain was on stage and he was formidable just as a person.”